In this quick tutorial, we’ll explore different ways to copy a List to another List, and a common error produced in the process.

 3. List ConcurrentAccessException

 A common problem working with lists is the ConcurrentAccessException.
-This could mean that we’re modifying the list while we’re trying to copy it, most likely in another thread.
+This usually means that we’re modifying the list while we’re trying to copy it, most likely in another thread.

 - Lock the collection appropriately to iterate over it

 - Find a way to avoid needing to copy the original collection

 Considering our last approach, it isn’t thread-safe.
 If we want to resolve our problem with the first option, we may want to use CopyOnWriteArrayList, in which all mutative operations are implemented by making a fresh copy of the underlying array.

 For further information, please refer to this article.